bassosimone/baudelaire/README.md

 ## The rendezvous protocol

 Neubot uses the `rendezvous` protocol to communicate with its master server periodically.
-Historically this communication used XML but since Neubot v0.4 released on July, 2011, JSON is used.
+Historically this communication used XML but since Neubot v0.4.10 released on March 15, 2012, JSON is used.
+Earlier clients using XML are not supported by this Neubot master server anymore.

-Baudelaire does not support receiving or sending messages encoded in XML and thus is *for sure* not compatible with Neubot v0.3.x clients.

-A Neubot client connects to Neubot's master server and sends the following message to the `/rendezvous` API endpoint (the method SHOULD be `POST`, but the code also accepts requests with the GET method, for historical reasons).
+A Neubot client connects to Neubot's master server and sends the following message to the `/rendezvous` API endpoint (the method SHOULD be `POST`, but the code also accepts requests with the `GET` method, for historical reasons).

 ```JSON
  {